department-of-veterans-affairs/va.gov-team/products/streamlined_waiver/research/research-findings.md

 1. **This Streamlined Waiver had a more positive reception than the Full FSR.**

-   This is in comparison to our [last study](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/combined_fsr/research/enhanced_fsr/research-findings.md) which tested the full FSR path.
 The streamlined waiver tested in this current study was described as "easy" and "straightforward".

-3. **Overall Comprehension: most understood the purpose of the form**
+2. **Overall Comprehension: most understood the purpose of the form**

    The majority of participants understood the purpose of the form, with the exception of 2 participants: one who said she had suffered a stroke that affected her memory, and the other who did not understand the form in the beginning, possibly due to cognitive considerations.